-If you plan to use equipment to break down food scraps by dewatering, pulping, chopping/macerating, or dehydrating, you should contact your local enforcement agency to find out if you need local permits.
+If you plan to use equipment to break down food scraps by dewatering, pulping, chopping/macerating, liquefying, or dehydrating, contact your local enforcement agency to find out if you need local permits.

 Below are several questions to consider when planning an onsite food scrap compost program:

 - What are the location and space requirements for collection bins and compost equipment?
 Food scrap collection bins should be placed in a convenient area for staff or customers to use.
 Due to the high moisture and subsequent weight of food scraps, containers should be a reasonable size for employees to lift and move.
-Although a well-managed, small-scale compost system should not generate odors, placing one where kitchen staff, diners, or neighbors may detect odors is not recommended.
+Although a well-managed compost system should not generate much odor, placing one where kitchen staff, diners, or neighbors may detect odors is not recommended.

 - Do you have staff resources to separate food scraps from trash and/or to operate equipment?

 - Do you have an end use for the finished compost?
 Composting food scraps results in about a 50 percent reduction of the original material.
 However, collecting food scraps daily can result in a large accumulation of material.
-Be certain that your facility has adequate space for storing compost that is curing and for mature or finished compost.
-Talk to potential end-users prior to getting started so that you can make a product suitable for their purpose and ensure it is a material they are willing to accept or buy on a continuous basis.
+Be certain that your facility has adequate space for storing compost that is curing and for finished compost.
+Talk to potential end-users prior to getting started so that you can make a product suitable for their purpose and ensure it is a material they are willing to accept.

 - Is there support and cooperation from neighboring businesses or residences?

 - Do you have or need approval from your local enforcement agency for your composting operation?
 Please see Do I need a permit to compost food scraps? below.